eXascaleInfolab/xmeasures/README.md

 ```

 **Examples**
-Evaluate F1 of the weighted average of the greatest (maximal) match by partial probability:
+Evaluate F1 of the weighted average of the greatest (maximal) match by F1s:
 ```
 $ ./xmeasures -f data/3cls5nds.cnl data/4cls6nds.cnl
 ```

-Evaluate F1 of the [unweighted] average of the greatest (maximal) match by partial probability:
+Evaluate F1 of the [unweighted] average of the greatest (maximal) match by partial probabilities:
 ```
 $ ./xmeasures -pu data/3cls5nds.cnl data/4cls6nds.cnl
 ```